dyphire/mpv-scripts/README.md

 ## open_dialog.lua

-Load folder/files/url/iso/clipboard/other subtitles/other audio tracks/other video tracks.
+Load folder/files/iso/clipboard (support url)/other subtitles/other audio tracks/other video tracks.
 (Windows)

 **Note**: Windows 10/11 users are recommended to use it with PowerShell 7.
 Advantages: better performance, more modern dialog styles.